Scroll to content

 Maths Intent

 At St Mary of Charity Primary School, our Maths Curriculum gives children the opportunity to acquire knowledge in a planned and progressive way.
-They are able to demonstrate mastery of these approaches by learning a new concept, practicing it and applying it to different contexts/subjects (problem solving).
+They are able to demonstrate mastery of these approaches by learning a new concept, practicing it and applying it to different contexts or across subjects (problem solving).
 We use adaptive teaching strategies to ensure that all children can acquire and embed the knowledge that is specific for their year group.
+Our aim is that children approach Maths with a confident mindset ultimately seeing themselves as Mathematicians.

 Maths Implementation